etcroot/useful-tools/README.md

 # useful-tools
-Just a list of web tools i use frequently
+Just a list of web tools i use frequently into a curated list on github for easy access and sharing.

 ### Icons
 * [heroicons.dev](https://heroicons.dev/)